LBJ Express Project Overview

 In addition, the project has added 13.3 miles of TEXpress Lanes which are separate from the free general highway lanes and utilize their own entrance and exit ramps.
 Prior to entering each of the three tolling segments on the LBJ TEXpress Lanes, signage provides drivers with advance notice of the pricing for that particular segment.

-Are the 635 East Express/HOV Lanes part of the LBJ Express project or the LBJ TEXpress Lanes?
+Are the 635 East TEXpress/HOV Lanes part of the LBJ Express project or the LBJ TEXpress Lanes?

-No, the 635 East Express/HOV Lanes, which run from US 75 to I-30, are not part of the LBJ Express project nor are they an extension of the LBJ TEXpress Lanes managed by LBJ Infrastructure Group.
-The 635 East Express/HOV Lanes are operated and managed by the Texas Department of Transportation.
+No, the 635 East TEXpress/HOV Lanes, which run from Greenville Ave to I-30, are not part of the LBJ Express project nor are they an extension of the LBJ TEXpress Lanes managed by LBJ Infrastructure Group.
+The 635 East TEXpress/HOV Lanes are operated and managed by the Texas Department of Transportation.

-*Starting April 27, 2020, initial construction began on the TxDOT 635 East Project.
-As part of this construction, the 635 HOV/Express Lanes (from US 75 to I-30) will close until the end of the project in late 2024.
+*Beginning spring 2020, construction began on the TxDOT 635 East Project.
+As part of this construction, the 635 HOV/Express Lanes (from US 75 to I-30) will close until the end of the project in 2025.
 At that time, they will re-open as Managed Toll (TEXpress) Lanes.
+You can find updates on this project here.

 LBJ Freeway Ownership